wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 1.  <a target="_blank" href="https://aws.amazon.com/dynamodb/"><img align="right" alt="Database_AmazonDynamoDB.png" width="50" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1692390283/aws-icons/Amazon-DynamoDB.png"></a>The key-value store in <a target="_blank" href="https://aws.amazon.com/dynamodb/resources/"><strong>AWS DynamoDB</strong></a> is used for workloads such as session stores or shopping carts.

     AWS manages serverless DynamoDB to automatically scale up and down to meet demand.

+    PROTIP: Remember that, like S3, DynamoDB has regional scope.
+Each DynamoDB table cannot be accessed from other regions but can be accessed from accross Availbility Zones within the same region.

     Internally, DynamoDB uses an array of SSDs to store <strong>petabytes</strong> of data in items of 400KB each.
 It can serve over 20 million requests per second without performance loss because it  replicates (streams) activity across geographic regions.
 Within each region.